marginnoteapp/ohmymn-docs/guide/index.md

    - [MagicAction for Card](./modules/magicaction4card): Some card-related actions
    - [MagicAction for Text](./modules/magicaction4text): Some text-related actions

-2. Optional modules: You can select the modules to be enabled in the `OhMyMN-Module shortcut switch`.
+2. Optional modules: You can select the modules to be enabled in the `OhMyMN —— Module Quick Switch`.

    - [Shortcut](./modules/shortcut): Use URL Scheme to trigger actions.
 You can set your own shortcut keys to open the URL Scheme.
    - [Gesture](./modules/gesture): Use gestures to trigger actions.